lpod/lpod-docs/level0.rst

 copy()
     Returns another instance of the element with the same properties.

-serialize()
+serialize(pretty={true, false})
-    Returned an XML fragment string of the element.
+    Returned the element serialized as an XML string.
+The resulting string is indented if the pretty parameter is true.

 delete(child)
     Removes the odf_element child.